Einsteinish/Leibniz-Formula/README.md

 The series arises naturally when we expand the function $\arctan(x)$, which tells us the angle whose tangent is $x$.
 Specifically, when $x = 1$, the angle is precisely $\frac{\pi}{4}$ (or 45 degrees) radians.
 This is why adding up fractions in the Leibniz series ultimately gives a result tied to $\pi$.
 It’s a bridge between an arithmetic sum and a geometric reality.

 The key lies in the unit circle.
 The function $\arctan(x)$ is deeply connected to circular motion and the fundamental properties of right triangles.
 If you take a unit circle (a circle with radius 1), the angle that corresponds to a slope of 1 (meaning the opposite and adjacent sides of a right triangle are equal) is exactly .
-Since the arctangent function gives us this angle, and the Leibniz series is its Taylor expansion at $X = 1$, the connection to $\pi$ is unavoidable.
+Since the arctangent function gives us this angle, and the Leibniz series is its Taylor expansion at $x = 1$, the connection to $\pi$ is unavoidable.

 Another way to understand the appearance of $\pi$ is through integration.
 Consider the integral: